dattesh2507/Cyclistic-Bike-Share-Analysis/README.md

 Business task to tackle: To identify the difference between casual riders and annual members

 Part two: Prepare Phase
-Data used for this analysis is located at Bucket loading...(divvy-tripdata.s3.amazonaws.com)
+Data used for this analysis is located at Bucket loading...[divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) <br>

 The data used for this analysis data has been made available by Motivate International Inc. under the specified license at this link https://divvybikes.com/data-license-agreement